Ygg01/Linguini/README.md

 No, it can also be Fluent, a localization system by Mozilla.

-## What syntax does Fluent Localization uses?
+## What syntax does Fluent Localization use?
 For more details, see [Fluent syntax guide](https://projectfluent.org/fluent/guide/).

 # Licenses